 - Extensive audit logging and versioning

 Creating a branched config is fast.
 To get started, go to a project and then click on the + button under the environment name.
-This will open up a modal to provide a name for the config.
-The name must start with either dev, stg, and prd, depending on which environment it will live in.
+This will open up a modal to provide a name for the config which will be prefixed with the environment name.

 When working on large complex features, you may need a branched config during development that your team can share.
 Sharing a config is fast and secure, all your peers need to get started is the name of the config.